FUB-HCC/neonion-rest/README.md

     404 Not Found
     >>>

+The list of annotations of a target may be empty.

     >>> target_iri = urllib.parse.quote_plus('target:2')
     >>> url = 'http://{0}/targets/{1}'.format(API_HOST, target_iri)
     >>> r = request('PUT', url, json =  {"id": "target:2"})